What Is A Policy In Education

 The 19th century saw the rise of public education systems in many countries.
 This was driven by the belief that education was essential for creating an informed and engaged citizenry.
 Key developments included:

-• Compulsory Education Laws: Laws requiring children to attend school were enacted to ensure that all citizens had access to basic education.
+• Compulsory Education Laws: Laws requiring children to attend school were enacted to see to it that all citizens had access to basic education.

 • Standardized Curriculum: Efforts were made to standardize curriculum and teaching methods to ensure consistency across schools.